How to negotiate a counteroffer as a nurse

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

 If you have a new job offer in hand, you’re in the strongest negotiating position you’ll ever be in with your current or prospective employer.
 Most nurses don’t negotiate.
-The ones who do almost always get something — because hiring is expensive, and the cost of replacing an experienced nurse routinely runs $40,000–$90,000 when you account for recruitment, orientation, and productivity loss.
+The ones who do almost always get something – because hiring is expensive.
+NSI Nursing Solutions puts the average cost of turnover for a staff RN at $60,090, which costs the average hospital $5.19 million a year and means each percentage point of RN turnover is worth roughly $295,000 to the organization.
 Knowing this changes how you approach the conversation.

 This guide covers what is and isn’t negotiable in a nursing job offer, how to frame a counteroffer, and how to evaluate a retention counteroffer from your current employer.